Skydio X10: Design and development

 The Skydio X10 was announced in September 2023.
 The drone is a quadcopter with a folding design which, according to Skydio, can be made flight ready from a backpack in 40 seconds.
 The X10's name derives from the drone's computing power being improved tenfold compared to its predecessor, the Skydio X2.
-The X10 also has an IP55 protection rating, a "NightSense" zero-light autonomous flight system, and can be controlled using a 5G cellular connection, giving it a theoretically infinite range.
+The X10 also has an IP55 protection rating, is compatible with Skydio's "NightSense" zero-light autonomous flight system, and can be controlled using a 5G cellular connection, giving it a theoretically infinite range.
 Like the X2, the X10 was originally released in two variants; the X10 for civilian users and the X10D for military and government use.
 Unlike the baseline X10, the X10D is equipped with a multi-band radio, allowing it to operate in contested environments.

 The drone was initially released with two interchangeable camera options; the VT300-Z and VT300-L. The VT300-Z features a 48-megapixel telephoto zoom camera, a 64MP narrow-angle camera, and a 640×512 Teledyne FLIR Boson+ thermal camera.
 The VT300-L, intended for low-light operations, swaps the telephoto zoom camera for a 50MP wide-angle camera with a 1-inch sensor and adds a 2800-lumen flashlight.
 A third option, the VT100-L, was released later with the flashlight, wide-angle, and narrow-angle cameras of the VT300-L, but without the thermal camera.

+Several improvements were incorporated into the X10 and X10D throughout production.
+The X10/X10D Gen 2 replaced the original X10 (retroactively redesignated "Gen 1") in June 11, 2025.
+The Gen 2, which is externally distinguishable from its predecessor with its all-gray color scheme, features improved hardware enabling "bring your own plan" (BYOP) capabilities that allow users to connect the drone to a larger variety of wireless carriers.
+At launch, Skydio announced plans to add 5G Standalone capabilities to the X10 Gen 2 in the future.
+Other improvements include changes to minimize battery corrosion for dock-based aircraft and improved rubber plugs for external ports.
+In October 2025, Skydio replaced the original aluminum/stainless steel "REV 1" propellers with the new low-friction plastic "REV 2" model with a stabilizing hoop on the hub.
+The change was made due to the REV 1 model not meeting performance expectations and causing accelerated wear to the propeller hub.
+The company planned to ship REV 2 replacements for all aircraft originally shipped with REV 1 propellers by November 2025.